Unified Patent Court

 Local division, Lisbon

-• Rute Lopes part-time; presiding judge; also judge at the Commerce Court of Sintra; Portugal
+• Rute Lopes full-time; presiding judge; also judge at the Commerce Court of Sintra; Portugal

 Local division, Ljubljana